jatindixitgithub/registration-page/README.md

 # registration-page
 # Creating registration page which takes user data and stores it in local storage.
-# use CSS html JS
+# To create this registration page i have use Html,css,js.